WERA Motorcycle Roadracing

 1. All participants and spectators acknowledge that racing is dangerous and accept the inherent risks, including serious injury or death.

 2. Have a current, valid WERA Competition License or other racing license designated as valid at a particular race.
-Only WERA Licensed riders will earn points toward an invitation to the Grand National Final.
+Only WERA Licensed riders will earn points toward an invitation to the Grand National Finals.
 WERA will allow racers with the following current licenses to participate in two WERA events before said racer is required to purchase a WERA membership: CMRA, RACE, WMRRA, OMRRA, CRA, USCRA, VRRA and AHRMA.
 Riders who participate in WERA events with another race organization’s license ARE NOT EARNING WERA POINTS.
 Points are only awarded to racers with a current WERA License.
 Contingency awards are only available to racers with a current WERA license.
-Endurance team riders must all have valid WERA licenses.

-a) All WERA competitors must wear helmets which have a Snell ’00 thru '10 approval sticker, or must be BSI or EC approved and must be in good condition (as determined by Tech) and not manufactured more than 5 years prior to the date of the event..
+a) All WERA competitors must wear helmets which have a Snell ’00 thru ‘15 approval sticker, or must be BSI or EC approved and must be in good condition (as determined by Tech) and not manufactured more than 5 years prior to the date of the event..
 Helmets must be taken to Technical Inspection and must display a WERA Helmet Tech decal prior to being allowed on the track.
-Open-faced and dirt bike helmets are not allowed.
+Open-faced, modular, and dirt bike helmets are not allowed.

 b) Footwear must be no less than 8 inches in height and must be leather.
 Gloves must be worn, and while leather is preferred, combinations of nylon and leather are acceptable, if leather protects the fingers and palms.
 Gloves and boots must be of a fit so there is no gap between them and the leathers.

-c) Clothing must be leather or Kevlar.
+c) Clothing must be leather.
 All suits must be a one-piece garment for racing.
-Separate jackets and trousers are acceptable only if they zip or snap together to make one piece of clothing, pending approval of the Technical Inspector.
+Separate jackets and trousers are acceptable only if they zip together to make one piece of clothing, pending approval of the Technical Inspector.

 d) It is required that riders wear back protectors under their leather racing gear unless their racing gear is equipped with a back protector.
 In general, riders are encouraged to use any and all available protective material which does not restrict safe operation of their machine.